enricmartos/flask-dockerized-api/README.md

 ## Description

 This simple REST API is a dockerized Flask application.
-It just contains a single endpoint with a simple classifier to verify that it runs as expected.
+It just contains a single endpoint with a ML classifier to verify that it runs as expected.

 ## Build setup